Oops.. Currently, there are no active offers available. Please check back later!

 Creating Your First Docker Container

 To start a basic container, we’ll use a pre-built Docker image from Docker Hub.
-Docker Hub hosts thousands of images, including official images like nginx
+Docker Hub hosts thousands of images, including official images like nginx and ubuntu.
+Let’s run a container using the hello-world image:

 docker run hello-world

-image (if not already present) and runs it as a container, displaying a message to confirm that Docker is working.
+This command downloads the hello-world image (if not already present) and runs it as a container, displaying a message to confirm that Docker is working.

 Building Custom Docker Images with Dockerfile